SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/05-Stash.md

 Transfer menu, select Start Transfer.
 For the first endpoint, enter username#name where name is the name you choose for the endpoint above.
 You should now see the files from your laptop displayed.
-For the second endpoint, enter `osgconnect#stash` and hit enter.
+For the second endpoint, enter `connect#stash` and hit enter.
 You should now see the contents of your home directory on Duke Connect.
 Now double click on the `data` directory.
 Select a file on your laptop and click on the right arrow on the top of the screen to start a transfer to Stash.
 You can transfer files or directories to your